 I should have done this two and half years ago!

 I hope you loved this easy window track cleaning tip!
-Here’s another one you might find helpful!
+Here’s some other cleaning tips you might find helpful!

 How bad are your window tracks??
 Please tell me mine weren’t the worst you’ve ever seen!